 Monitor your employee’s temperature.
 Your employee can also do this at their own home.
 For employers, you can do a temperature before they start their shift and as they end their shift.

 You can also prepare your employee for potential exposures which require a lot of work, but it pays off in the end.
 You can develop policies and procedures on what to do if one of your employees has contracted the virus.
 You can also prepare an outline on how they will approach their colleague who tested to be symptomatic and positive.
 This also applies to your customers and guests.

-Your staff need to know how to coordinate and address these issues, and not just with the employee who is involved, but also, maintaining an open and transparent indication to all of your other employees to assure them that they are working in a safe place.
+Your staff need to know how to coordinate these issues, and not just with the employee who is involved, but also, maintaining an open and transparent indication to all of your other employees to assure them that they are working in a safe place.

 Employee Temperature Check